-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Urgent care facility: You pay a \$40 copay for each Medicare-covered visit Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs In-network: You pay a \$35 copay for each Medicare-covered podiatry visit Out-of-network: You pay 30% coinsurance for each Medicare-covered podiatry visit Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test If you also are treated or monitored for an existing medical condition during the visit when you receive a preventive service, or if other services are billed in addition to the preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) for each Medicare-covered surgery Outpatient hospital: You pay 20% coinsurance for each Medicare-covered surgery Urgent care facility: You pay a \$0 copay for each PCP visit at urgent care.
+You pay a \$35 copay for each Specialist visit at urgent care.
+You pay a \$40 copay for each urgently needed service at urgent care.
+Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs In-network: You pay a \$35 copay for each Medicare- covered podiatry visit Out-of-network: You pay 20% coinsurance for each Medicare-covered podiatry visit Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test If you also are treated or monitored for an existing medical condition during the visit when you receive a preventive service, or if other services are billed in addition to the preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
 There is no coinsurance, copayment, or deductible for an annual PSA test.

-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Services that are covered for you What you must pay when you get these services Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic devices.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
 Prior authorization may be required and is the responsibility of your provider.
-In-network: You pay 20% coinsurance for each Medicare-covered prosthetic device and related medical supplies Out-of-Network: You pay 30% coinsurance for each Medicare-covered prosthetic device and related medical supplies
+In-network: You pay 20% coinsurance for each Medicare-covered prosthetic device and related medical supplies Out-of-Network: You pay 20% coinsurance for each Medicare-covered prosthetic device and related medical supplies Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+In-network: You pay a \$15 copay for each Medicare- covered pulmonary rehabilitation visit Out-of-Network: You pay 20% coinsurance for each Medicare-covered pulmonary rehabilitation visit Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
+If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+If you also are treated or monitored for an existing medical condition during the visit when you receive a preventive service, or if other services are billed in addition to the preventive service, the cost sharing for the care received for the existing medical condition or other services will also apply.
+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.